 The Epic portion of my Shakandaran Campaign has been run to completion three times since then.
 The first was in college, the second was in New York, and the third here in Houston.
 Each group brought something new and different to the game world, and I thank everyone for their efforts.
 I've also had a few pieces of artwork commissioned for the groups that I've had the pleasure of running the game for.
 You'll find those on the "Artwork" page.

 Then there was the fourth run of the campaign.
 I assembled a group of players in the Houston area (whom had finished the Epic adventure of Shakandara several months prior).
 Since the Houston group has finished the Epic game and enjoyed it so much, they have petitioned me to continue to run more games set in my world.
 So, I went back in the planning stages, writing even more new material and expanding on a bunch of ideas that had been rolling around in my head for some time.
 The campaign was short-lived as various events tore the group apart and ground the campaign to a halt.
 However, there is still much I'd like to do with my world (someday).
 So, presented in these pages is the information that I feel is not sensitive at this time.
 I'd like to spill the beans for you all on a lot of the stuff from the Epic, but I can't yet.
 One of the ideas that has come up for future games is a "what if" game.
 What if the PCs had blown one of the major battles?
 What if the PCs lost the final fight?
 What if the Sword of Destiny in my game, Steel's Death, were destroyed?
 We took a shot as playing this "Alternate Reality" to the Epic.
 The war was lost, and crymorians have ruled Shakandara for more than 20 years.
 A new group of heroes must bring Shakandara back from the brink of destruction in my "Insurrection" Game.
-Since this was not completed, it may yet have another go.
-Or, I might just find some other way to put my world to use... *wink*
+Sadly, this game never finished; I might like to give it another go at some point in the future. *wink*